 Reporter or Correspondent

 Reporters and correspondents provide news to the public through outlets such as print media, television and radio.
 Like other careers within the broadcasting field, reporters and correspondents are often required to hold a bachelor's degree in journalism or communications.
 Internships are also very beneficial for prospective reporters or correspondents, because employers often seek candidates with prior experience in this field.
-The BLS determined that job openings are expected to decline by eight percent from 2014-2024 mostly due to the changes in advertising for traditional news outlets.
-According to the BLS, the median annual income for news reporters and correspondents was $36,360 in 2015.
+The BLS determined that job openings are expected to decline by ten percent from 2018-2028 mostly due to the changes in advertising for traditional news outlets.
+According to the BLS, the median annual income for news reporters and correspondents was $41,260 in 2018.

 Broadcast and Sound Engineering Technician